ZaTTTel/nfc-door-control-system-pwa/Readme.md

 | notificationDuration | The duration in milliseconds that are needed to pass for an arrived notification to be removed                                                                                                                                                |                        `number`                         |                                             `180000`                                              |           Yes            |
 | language             | The language in which the web-app interface is displayed in, in the ISO 639-1 format (language and region as specified in [this table](https://en.wikipedia.org/wiki/Language_localisation#Language_tags_and_codes), eg. "en-US" or "fr-FR")  |                        `string`                         |                                              `"en"`                                               |           Yes            |

 *You will not need to rebuild, but users of the app might have to delete app/site data for changes to take effect.
+Note that changes need to be made in `dist/assets/config.json`, and not in `src/assets/confog.json` for changes to affect the current build.

 ## Languages